 We hold an annual competition.
-Applications opened in autumn, 2013 with grants to be awarded in June, 2014.
-Grant disbursements will begin at the beginning of July and companies are expected to remain within the Arch Grants program through June of the following year.
+Applications for our last competition opened in autumn, 2013 with grants awarded in July, 2014.
+Grant disbursements begin at the beginning of July and companies are expected to remain within the Arch Grants program through June of the following year.
 We will have more information about our next competition soon!

 What is the maximum allowable team size?

 There is no limit on team size, however, winners will receive $50,000 regardless of team size.

 How do you define startup?

 We do not place a limit on the length of time your startup has operated or how much outside funding you have received prior to applying.
 We award grants to businesses still in their early stages where $50,000 will make a significant impact.

 I am not a US citizen.
 May I apply?

 Yes, this is an international business plan competition and Arch Grants may facilitate the visa application process for you, if you are eligible.